Variable life insurance

 What is variable life insurance?

 Variable life insurance is a type of permanent life insurance.
 Unlike term life insurance, permanent policies are designed to last for the entirety of your life.
-When you pass away, your beneficiary receives the death benefit.
+When you pass away, your beneficiary receives the death benefit, as long as premiums are paid and the terms of the policy are met.
 Variable life insurance also has an adjustable death benefit and premiums, making it one of the more flexible life insurance policies available.

 How does variable life insurance work?